thisguytrades/thisguytrades.com/data/how-to-choose-broker/content.md

 ## Step 2: Filter out brokers who don't participate in FSCS

-In the UK investors have (FSCS: Financial Services Compensation Scheme)[https://www.fscs.org.uk/] that covers (investments up to £85,000)[https://www.fscs.org.uk/what-we-cover/investments/].
+In the UK investors have [FSCS: Financial Services Compensation Scheme](https://www.fscs.org.uk/) that covers [investments up to £85,000](https://www.fscs.org.uk/what-we-cover/investments/).

 FSCS should, in theory, compensate you up to £85,000 if your broker goes out of business.